Anik Khan

-Anik Khan is a Bangladeshi-American hip hop artist.
+Anik Khan is a Bangladeshi-American rapper and singer-songwriter based in New York City.

 Early life

 Khan was born in Dhaka, Bangladesh and raised in Astoria, Queens, New York.
 His father was involved in politics and fought in the Bangladesh Liberation War.
 In 1993, when Khan was four, his father moved their family to the United States.

 Khan moved to Leesburg, Virginia with his family in his early in high school and began spending his time making beats on FL Studio.
 Khan described going through an identity crisis during this time, saying "I kinda didn't know who I was, I was like away from my culture".
 Khan later attended Full Sail University in Florida, studying recording arts engineering.
 While attending university, Khan would travel back to New York to record music.
 Khan's father and sister moved back to New York while his mother still lived in Virginia at their house, and Khan would divide his time after university living in the two states.
 Khan's mother would later move back to New York and live with them in LeFrak City, as they could no longer afford to live in Astoria.

 In Queens, Khan would attend day parties where he met many West Indian people, which would go onto influence his music.